Shippable/docs/sources/deploy/deployment-methods-overview.md

 <a name="parallel"></a>
 ## Deploying multiple containers in parallel

-If your **deploy** job is deploying multiple manifests, it deploys them serially by default.
+If your **deploy** job is deploying multiple manifests, it deploys them serially, in the order the inputs are listed in `steps`, by default.
 This can take a long time, especially for a large number of manifests.

 You can greatly speed up deployments for multiple manifests by configuring deployments to be kicked off in parallel.